(Debiased) Inference for Fixed Effects Estimators with Three-Dimensional Panel and Network Data: Concluding Remarks

 \section{Concluding Remarks}

-We provide an extensive theoretical analysis of fixed effects estimators for different structures of three-dimensional panel data and (multi-way) unobserved heterogeneity.
-Our analysis reveals that specifications with non-interacted unobserved heterogeneity are not subject to an asymptotic bias problem, whereas specifications with interacted unobserved heterogeneity suffer from an unusually severe inference problem.
-This severity is manifested, on the one hand, through estimators not having nondegenerate asymptotic distributions and, on the other hand, through an atypical Nickell-type bias of two different orders.
-Both inference problems are accommodated by appropriate debiased estimators.
+We provide the first extensive theoretical analysis of fixed effects M-estimators for three-dimensional panel data across different data structures and specifications of multi-way unobserved heterogeneity.
+Our analysis reveals a sharp dichotomy: non-interacted specifications are free of asymptotic bias, whereas interacted specifications suffer from a severe inference problem manifested in degenerate asymptotic distributions.
+The choice of heterogeneity specification therefore has first-order consequences for inference.
+We resolve the inference problem with analytical debiased estimators that have nondegenerate, correctly centered asymptotic distributions.
+Simulation evidence confirms good finite-sample performance, and our empirical application shows that the correction is economically meaningful.

 In ongoing work, we explore the following extensions.
-We conjecture that for some specifications, it is possible to relax the asymptotics, e.g., to derive results under fixed $T$ asymptotics.
-Moreover, we conjecture that, similar to the connection between \textcite{fw2016} and \textcite{wz2021}, our results will be helpful to study the properties of (pseudo-)poisson maximum likelihood estimators for four-dimensional panel data models with triple interacted unobserved heterogeneity under a strict exogeneity assumption.
+For some models, in particular binary choice models, we extend our analysis to average partial effects.
+In addition, we conjecture that for some specifications, it is possible to relax the asymptotics, e.g., to derive results under fixed $T$ asymptotics.
+Moreover, drawing on the connection between \textcite{fw2016} and \textcite{wz2021}, we conjecture that our results will be helpful in studying the properties of (pseudo-)poisson maximum likelihood estimators for four-dimensional panel data models with triple interacted unobserved heterogeneity under a strict exogeneity assumption.